m-ke/3dio-website/src/docs/api/1/aframe-components.md

 Lighting can be configured using two properties: `lightMapIntensity` and `lightMapExposure`.

-Both influence how the [precalculated lights](https://spaces.archilogic.com/blog/3d-models-light-baking) are affecting the loaded scene.
+Both influence how the [precalculated lights](https://spaces.archilogic.com/blog/3d-models-light-baking) affect the loaded scene.
 The exposure can be used to over- or underexpose the scene while the intensity allows to adjust how much the light blends with the materials.

 The relation of the two settings is visualised below: